illispi/homeSite/src/data/blog-posts/seinttrack.md

 export default BackNav;
 ```
-While it’s not perfect—it uses .length instead of counting uniqueIds for deeper menus—it works well enough for this simple app.
+While it’s not perfect since it uses .length instead of counting uniqueIds for deeper menus.
+However it works well enough for this simple app.

 Overall, the project was relatively straightforward to program.
 The only slightly tricky part was implementing the custom calendar, which required some effort.
 Most of my bugs were related to 0 evaluating as falsy.
 I’d hoped to catch on to this quickly, but it tripped me up several times.